Mission Vista High School: School layout

 The current campus of Mission Vista High School was dedicated in early 2011, two years after the school itself was established in the former Washington Middle School campus.
 The school itself is built on a hill, and has one entrance and one exit for students, faculty, and visitors.
 Every building on campus (excluding the gymnasium and performing arts theater) is of a rectangular, one-story design that usually is designed to complement the teachers and subject studies that occupy the classrooms.

-Student life

-Mission Vista High School currently has sixty-six official clubs and organizations on campus, of which most of these are founded and managed by students and all are approved by the MVHS ASB.
-The MVHS ASB, while helping with all club financial services, operates every special event that happens at the school.
-For example, some special events that happen at school include Club Rush, Rock the Hill, and Fall Fest; all of them are managed by ASB.

-Some of the clubs at the school function as smaller chapters to larger organizations.
-The school itself also features two honors organizations that function as exclusive club chapters: the California Scholarship Federation and the National Honor Society.